-CTM is reworking its own privacy notices to GDPR compliance for 25 May 2018, and will co-operate with customers in delivering any privacy notices they wish to communicate.
+CTM reworked its own privacy notices to GDPR compliance for 25 May 2018, and will co-operate with customers in delivering any privacy notices they wish to communicate.

 4. Individuals’ rights

-CTM are adopting a “Data Subject Rights Policy”, which covers the rights expressed in Articles 15 to 22.
+CTM have adopted a “Data Subject Rights Policy”, which covers the rights expressed in Articles 15 to 22.
 The policy specifies co-operation with clients in fulfilling requests, and co-ordination along the supply chain.

 5. Subject access requests